zhikaiong2001/tp/docs/UserGuide.md

 2. Command Box: Where commands are executed.
 3. Result Box: Where success or error messages, if any, for executed commands are displayed
     * Note that the Result Box may not necessarily refresh everytime a new command is executed.
 This may happen if, as an example, a command incurs a fatal error before it can generate a result.
-4. Person/Interview Card: Where the details of each applicant/interviewer and interview you add are displayed
+4. Person/Interview Card: Where the details of each person and interview you add are displayed
-5. Path to saved data: The location of the folder (`data`) in which your applicant/interviewer/interview data file (`addressbook.json`) is saved.
+5. Path to saved data: The location of the folder (`data`) in which your person/interview data file (`addressbook.json`) is saved.
 If you followed the instructions in the [Quick Start](#quick-start) closely, the data folder should exist in the **same** _tether_folder_ that you created to store the `tether.jar` file.
     * **Note**: If you move the `data` folder or the enclosed `addressbook.json` file to some other location, the application will **not** load with your existing data.
 This is because the application searches for the data folder in the **same** location as your `tether.jar` file.
 The path to saved data will **not** update itself if you move the `data` folder.

 ## Help yourself!